Pylons/deform/docs/validation.rst

 Custom validator functions
 ==========================

-Here is an example for data-driven validator, that validates the form submission against SQLAlchemy query.
+Here is an example of a data-driven validator that validates the form submission against an SQLAlchemy query.

 .. code-block:: python